theAlm/semseterpaperII/README.md

 Abstract

-This semester paper gives the preparatory work for a numerical ap- proximation of Poisson’s equation with a Dirichlet boundary condition in two dimensions.
+This semester paper gives the preparatory work for a numerical a approximation of Poisson’s equation with a Dirichlet boundary condition in two dimensions.
 A mixed finite element approach is applied to the primal-dual coupling problem.
 Conforming bilinear lowest-order Raviart-Thomas elements are imposed on the primal domain and con-